NOTICE!

 Stage 7: Skeleton Dome

 Other than including the bone dust implication, albeit reworded, it combines the first mission with the next three.
-They also collect the bones from the chests strewn throughout when it was originally unclear where they were collected from.
+They also collect Solomon’s bones from the chests strewn throughout as it was originally unclear where they were collected from.
 It ends with Solomon breathing fire on the last djinn standing from his throne.

 Solomon says the djinn have gone mad… and that more of them have appeared… and that Erazor is godlike… and that he has a weakness… and that he escaped from his lamp.
 He really is just telling Sonic things that Shahra will go on to tell him anyway, although he does believe Sonic to be cursed, which he technically is given the arrow in his chest.